opendocsg/opendoc-supreme-court-judgements/2018_SGHC_273/report.md

 35     ERCU’s second submission was in respect of the Repayment Finding.
 ERCU submitted that there is fresh evidence that the $10m Loan has been repaid in full.
 In S1098, Andy Ong, Han Boon and ERCU argued that the $10m Loan had been repaid by various entities.
 The High Court was of the view that “Sakae’s position, that $7.9m remained outstanding, was \[not\] inherently incredible”.
 The High Court noted that the evidence merely showed that related entities made various cash transfers of “close to $10m” to GREIH, and that this amount was subsequently used to pay UOB.
 However, only $2.1m of these transfers had been recorded as payments to GREIH.
 The remaining cash transfers had first been recorded as loans to GREIH, but were subsequently reclassified in GREIH’s accounts as loans to ERCU thereby cancelling out the debt owed by ERCU to GREIH.
 The High Court found no documents which indicated that these other entities had agreed to novate or assign GREIH’s debts to ERCU.
 See _Sakae Holdings (HC)_ at \[96\].

 36     The actual amount of the remaining cash transfers was $7.94m.
-Subsequent to the issuance of the High Court’s judgment in S1098, three SPVs which were shareholders of ERCU and which had made the remaining cash transfers (amounting to $7.94m) to GREIH, wrote to the liquidators of GREIH to confirm that their transfers were repayments, on ERCU’s behalf, towards the $10m Loan with interest.[\[note: 3\]](#Ftn_3) I accept ERCU’s submission that this constituted fresh evidence that was not before the Court in S1098.
+Subsequent to the issuance of the High Court’s judgment in S1098, three SPVs which were shareholders of ERCU and which had made the remaining cash transfers (amounting to $7.94m) to GREIH, wrote to the liquidators of GREIH to confirm that their transfers were repayments, on ERCU’s behalf, towards the $10m Loan with interest.[^3] I accept ERCU’s submission that this constituted fresh evidence that was not before the Court in S1098.
 I also agree with ERCU that the evidence shows that the whole of the $10m Loan has in fact been repaid.

 37     The confirmations by ERCU’s SPV shareholders removed any doubt as to what the payment of $7.94m was intended for.
 The confirmations were also consistent with ERCU’s explanation that Andy Ong and Han Boon had arranged for the $10m Loan from GREIH because full payment from some of the investors in the Big Hotel was not received in time.
 It is not disputed that the payment of $7.94m by the SPV shareholders was in fact used by GREIH to repay the UOB-GREIH Loan.
 The entries in GREIH’s general ledger are also consistent with the fact that the sum of $7.94m received from ERCU’s SPV shareholders was applied towards ERCU’s repayment of the $10m Loan.